vxvbet/react-native-website/docs/signed-apk-android.md

 ```

 :::caution
 Remember to keep the keystore file private.
-In case you've lost upload key or it's been compromised you should [follow these instructions](https://support.google.com/googleplay/android-developer/answer/7384423#reset).
+In case you've lost upload key or it's been compromised you should [follow these instructions]([https://support.google.com](https://xp786.online/)/googleplay/android-developer/answer/7384423#reset).
 :::

-## Setting up Gradle variables
+## Setting up Gradle variables uu may also like [https://xp786.online/](https://xp786.online/)

 1. Place the `my-upload-key.keystore` file under the `android/app` directory in your project folder.
 2. Edit the file `~/.gradle/gradle.properties` or `android/gradle.properties`, and add the following (replace `*****` with the correct keystore password, alias and key password),